 I hope I’m being clear, though — I’m not laying the responsibility for student learning solely upon the instructor or solely upon the student.
 Students are responsible for being the type of student that they have chosen to be, and instructors are responsible for their educational practices and the type of student that they create with them.
 The success or failure of educational practices is dependent both upon the student and the instructor.

 I would also like to suggest that this paradigm can help us define different management styles too.
 What kind of human being are we creating by our management practices?
 What kind of employees do we have, and what kind should we expect given institutional policies and our treatment of employees?

 If you’ve been shopping for colleges you might have read about four and six year graduation rates.
-These rates are indicators of what percentage of entering freshmen finish college four years after starting and what percentage of entering freshmen finish six years after starting.
+These rates are indicators of what percentage of entering freshmen finish college four years after starting and what percentage finish six years after starting.
 Graduation rates beyond six years aren’t followed very closely, as most students finish within six years or not at all, and from the numbers I’ve seen, five and six year graduation rates tend to be very similar.

 One might assume that general metrics of college quality are good proxies for all sorts of outcomes, including time-to-degree.
 For example, perhaps institutions with good six-year graduation rates also have good four-year graduation rates so it doesn’t really matter which one students use.
 But it turns out that this is not the case.
 The average time-to-degree varies widely, even within institutions that seem to be of similar quality based on other measures.

 What I would like to do here is help students think through why graduation rates might differ from school to school and how to evaluate those differences.